-Spiced, a little bit sweet and a lot fluffy.
-These sourdough hot cross buns have the signature sourdough tang.
+Spiced, a little bit sweet, and a lot fluffy.
+These sourdough hot cross buns are a creative use for sourdough starter.

-Soft, spiced and filled with fruit, these fluffy buns are something I look forward to each year.
+These fluffy sourdough fruit buns are one of my favorite sourdough recipes.
+They are something I look forward to each year.
 They can be filled with all sorts of dried fruit, though usually raisins are involved.
-I have used both raisins and some of my homemade dried apple pieces.
-I love the different textures the variety of fruit brings.

-These can be made with OR without a mixer: This is a pretty sticky dough to work with, so mixing by hand is not easy.
-If you have a strong bench top mixer, I would suggest using that.
+These delicious sourdough treats can be made with OR without a mixer.
+It is a pretty sticky dough to work with, so mixing by hand is not easy.
+If you have a strong stand mixer, I would suggest using that.

-I feed my starter at a ratio of 1:3:3 overnight.
-This means it will be ready to use within 10 hours.
-If I'm using it sooner, within say 6-8 hours, I would feed it 1:2:2.
+This feeding amount means it will be ready to use within 8-10 hours, depending on the warmth of the room overnight.
+If I'm using it sooner, within say 6 hours, I would feed it 1:2:2.

 If your starter is fairly young, it will help to keep it in a warm space overnight when feeding it at a higher ratio.